Commercial Lease Application

 1. Not Willing to Sign a Long-Term Lease

-There are three common reasons a tenant would be cautious about signing a long-term lease:
+There are three common reasons a tenant would try to avoid signing a long-term lease:

 1. They anticipate their business will grow so fast that they’ll need to relocate to a larger space.